fernandomachado90/github-page-maker/README.md

 ### `make add theme=[repository-url]`
 Includes the informed **Hugo theme** repository as a submodule.
 Find available themes [here](https://themes.gohugo.io/).

 Make sure you update the `.hugo/config.toml` file with the new theme settings.
-Most themes include an `exampleSite/config.toml` you can copy to get started.
+Most themes include an `exampleSite/config.toml` reference for you to get started.

 ### `make update`
 Updates included themes.